jruby/jruby-lint/README.md

 Here is a list of the current checks implemented:

-- Report class variable assignments, which might not be thread-safe.
 - Report usage of ObjectSpace.each_object and ObjectSpace._id2ref
   which are expensive and disabled by default
 - Report usage of Thread.critical, which is discouraged in favor of a